salesagility/SuiteCRM/tests/README.md

 The tests will be executed 2 times.
 One for each environment

 ### Selenium Environment
+In your developement, It is recommended that you employ docker compose to set up a selenium hub with a selenium node.

 #### Selenium Hub

 You can configure selenium using docker compose.
-Please ensure you can the following in your DockerCompose file.
+Please ensure you have the following in your DockerCompose file.

 <pre>
  selenium-hub: